iot-unimore/verse/README.md

           +--files
              +--[AUDIO_FILE].ext
 ```
-RESOURCE_TYPE folder is defined as voices, heads, rooms, paths, scenes.
+RESOURCE_TYPE folder is defined as voices, heads, rooms, paths, scenes, sounds, noise.
 Inside each RESOURCE_TYPE folder there is one sub-folder for each data provider.
 This allow to pull data of the same type from different locations, even outside of the VERSE repository, as long as the following information are provided.
 Each RESOURCE_TYPE is defined by a "fetch\_file.sh" script which allows to retrieve binary files from external repositories, and a mandatory "info.yaml" which decribe the resource itself.

 Binary files are placed into the "files" subfolder and for each binary file there is a correspondent yaml descriptor into the "info" sub-folder.
 The purpose of the main info.yaml file is to provide a human readable description of the content for this specific resource, while the purpose of the single yaml files placed into the info sub-folder is to provide a human readable description of each binary files composing the resource itself.